hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `mount_options` (array of strings) - Options to supply the `mount` command when mounting devices.
 Each option will be prefixed with `-o` and supplied to the `mount` command ran by Packer.
-Because this command is ran in a shell, user discrestion is advised.
+Because this command is ran in a shell, user discretion is advised.
 See [this manual page for the mount command](http://linuxcommand.org/man_pages/mount8.html) for valid file system specific options